dalealleshouse/zero-to-devops/README.md

 ## Minikube

-[Minikube](https://github.com/kubernetes/minikube) is a single-node kubernetes cluster that runs inside a virtual machine intended for development use and testing only.
-It's a great option for presentations (like this one) because it provides a means to work with kubernetes locally without an internet connection.
+[Minikube](https://github.com/kubernetes/minikube) is a single-node K8S cluster
+that runs inside a virtual machine intended for development use and testing only.
+It's a great option for presentations (like this one) because it provides a means to work with K8S locally without an internet connection.
 Yes, believe it or not, internet connectivity is a bit capricious at conferences and meet ups.

 The demo should work fine on Mac or Linux.
 However, it hasn't been tested.
 I used a Windows 10 machine and Powershell, which required  special minikube configuration.
-It's doubtful that this will work on older windows machines.
+It's doubtful that this will work on older windows machines at all.
 However, if you are able to get it working, add information about your experience and I'll happily accept a pull request.

 Special Windows 10 minikube configuration: